Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory: Introduction

-A simple and well-studied possibility is to consider a dynamical gravitational vector field on the manifold that carries a nonlinear representation of the local Lorentz group, whose non-trivial value breaks the symmetry down to a rotational subgroup in all states \cite{Jacobson:2000xp}.
+A simple and well-studied possibility of such a local Lorentz-violating classical gravity theory is to consider a dynamical gravitational vector field on the manifold that carries a nonlinear representation of the local Lorentz group, whose nontrivial value breaks the symmetry down to a rotational subgroup in all states \cite{Jacobson:2000xp}.
 Such a vector field effectively acts like a fluid in the gravitational sector that permeates everywhere, as it defines a congruence of timelike curves filling all of spacetime.
 The corresponding metric theory, which arises as the most general action of a spacetime metric and the vector field up to two powers of derivatives, is known as Einstein-\AE{}ther (E\AE{}) gravity \cite{Jacobson:2000xp,Jacobson:2004ts,Eling:2005zq,Foster:2006az,Jacobson:2007veq,Bonvin:2007ap,Yagi:2013ava,Will:2018bme}.
-Through the additional vector field on the manifold, E\AE{} theory describes three additional gravitational degrees of freedom distributed between the vector and scalar sector of the spacial rotational subgroup, which all may propagate at different but fixed non-dispersive velocities.
+Through the additional vector field on the manifold, E\AE{} theory describes 3 additional gravitational degrees of freedom distributed between the vector and scalar sector of the spatial rotational subgroup, which all may propagate at different but fixed nondispersive velocities.
 Due to local Lorentz violation, these speeds are not bound by the luminal propagation value of light and may, in principle, take any positive value.